 Before concluding the board’s meeting in public the BOE added to their agenda adoption of 3 resolutions.
 Two resolutions were regarding monetary donations to the district.
 The 3rd resolution was in opposition to NYSED’s request to make the field tests mandatory.
 I described field tests here and here.
-This is how the Fairport SD Superintendent summed up the field test mandate issue.
-(You may need to refresh the page).
-None resolution was read or made public at the meeting.
+None of the resolutions was read or made public at the meeting.

 Despite the fact the period the public could have commented on field tests closed on January 20, 2015, the BOE’s symbolic resolution can be viewed as a positive step.
-The board members acknowledge that our district is part of a bigger system.
-There will be more opportunities to voice our opinion in months to come, i.e. ESEA or Student Success Act and Protect Our Schools Campaign.
+The board members acknowledged that our district is part of the system.
+They will have more opportunities to voice their opinion, after engaging the community, in months to come, e.g. ESSA—or Student Success Act, and Protect Our Schools Campaign.
 The BOE president, Mrs. Bottitta, mentioned the board will be engaging the community in support of a letter asking the Legislature to eliminate the Gap Elimination Adjustment.
 The GEA can be revied here.

 During the public comments period, I suggested a list of all mandates (fully-, partially-, un-funded) to be presented to the community, superimposed over the budget line-items.
 The mandates were discussed at Senator Flanagan’s Legislative breakfast.
 There are more than hundred mandates imposed on school districts.
 Our district website now displays an introduction to mandates published by the Nassau County Council of School Superintendents.